DineshVj/Python-tasks/README.md

 # CodeWars
-**Developing my programming skills in Python by tasks/challenges on CodeWars platform.**
+**Developing my programming skills in Python by tasks/challenges.**

 -----